Visnalize/.com/blog/visnalize-new-website.md

 ### Refined layout, new footer

-To maximize the content visibility and discoverability, the new layout features a sidebar on the left side of the page, with a sticky table of contents where applicable.
-The footer is also redesigned to provide quick access to the important links and information.
+To maximize content visibility and discoverability, the new layout features a sidebar on the left side of the page, with a sticky table of contents where applicable.
+The footer is also redesigned to provide quick access to important links and information.

 ![Refined layout, new footer](./img/visnalize-new-website/visnalize-v2-layout.png)